aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L05_Create_and_manage_session_host_images_ADDS.md

-# Lab - Create and manage session host images (AD DS)
+# Module 06 - Create and manage session host images (AD DS)

-### Exercise 1: Prerequisite - Setup Azure AD Connect
+## Exercise 1: Prerequisite - Setup Azure AD Connect

 1. From your lab computer, start a web browser, navigate to the [Azure portal]( ), and sign in by providing credentials of a user account with the Owner role in the subscription you will be using in this lab.
 2. In the Azure portal, search for and select **Virtual machines** and, from the **Virtual machines** blade, select **az140-dc-vm11**.